-Our motorhome came with one of the most common types of RV window coverings: pleated day/night shades.
+Our former motorhome, a 2005 Newmar Mountain Aire, came with one of the most common types of RV window coverings: pleated day/night shades.
 Anyone else who has them will likely agree with us that they kinda suck (poor design, generally cheap, and all-too-frequent re-stringing required).
-We’ve talked about RV replacement blinds for years, but we just hadn’t gotten around to making the switch… until now!
+We talked about RV replacement blinds for years, and eventually we made the switch!

-We recently upgraded our whole rig to modern roller shades and we’re incredibly happy with the results.
+We upgraded our whole rig to modern roller shades and for the remainder of the years we owned our Newmar, we were incredibly happy with the results.
 So, we decided to share our experience for our fellow RVers who may be considering a similar upgrade… now or in the future.

-Do we have any regrets?
-Just one — we wish we’d done it sooner.
+Did we have any regrets?
+Just one — we wished we’d done it sooner.
 A LOT sooner!

 So, let’s talk RV replacement blinds…